A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Integral model

 where $\underline{I_x(\Q)}$ acts on $\underline{G(\Af^p)}$ from the left via diagonal embedding

 and $\underline{K^p}$ acts from the right by the regular action.

 We define a ``uniformization map" of small v-stacks

-as below.
-Assume we are given a totally disconnected test object $S=\Spa(R,R^+)$ with chosen pseudo-uniformizer $\varpi\in R^+$.
-Write $R_0$ for $R^+/\varpi$.
+as below: Given a totally disconnected test object $S=\Spa(R,R^+)$ with chosen pseudo-uniformizer $\varpi\in R^+$, write $R_0$ for $R^+/\varpi$.
 On the level of presheaves of groupoids, $\Theta_x$ sends a point of the left hand side, represented by the section

 to the tuple